-Azerbaijan has been following an independent foreign policy since gaining independence in 1991.
+Azerbaijan has been following an independent foreign policy since regaining independence in 1991.
 This policy aims at the strengthening and development of the state system and the protection of the national interests of Azerbaijan.
 Azerbaijan builds its foreign policy on the principle of respect to the international legal standards and norms, the state sovereignty and territorial integrity, and the principles of nonintervention into the internal affairs.

 The foreign policy of Azerbaijan, adhering to these principles and speaking on behalf of the national interests targets such urgent issues as the risks and challenges to the national security and territorial integrity, sovereignty and independence of the republic and the prevention of the intervention of the Republic of Armenia.
 The major priorities of the foreign policy of Azerbaijan are the establishment of regional peace and stability, the implementation of large transport and cooperation projects.